-- J. Abandonment of Nonconforming Uses - A Certificate of Occupancy may be issued for the continuance of a Nonconforming Use, or to a new owner or operator of the same use, so long as the Nonconforming Use was legal at the time of the adoption of this Zoning Ordinance and has not been abandoned as defined in this subsection 3.07.J. - 2.
+- I. Abandonment of Nonconforming Uses - 1.
+A Certificate of Occupancy may be issued for the continuance of a Nonconforming Use, or to a new owner or operator of the same use, so long as the Nonconforming Use was legal at the time of the adoption of this Zoning Ordinance and has not been abandoned as defined in this subsection 3.07.1. - 2.
 A Nonconforming Use is considered abandoned when the Nonconforming Use ceases for a period of six (6) consecutive calendar months. - 3.
-For purposes of calculating the six (6) month period, a use becomes abandoned upon the occurrence of the first of any of the following events: - a.
+A use becomes abandoned six (6) months after the occurrence of the first of any of the following events: - a.
 On the date when the use of land is physically vacated; - b.
 On the date the use ceases to be actively involved in the sale of merchandise or the provision of services; - c.
 On the date of termination of any lease or contract under which the nonconforming use has occupied the land; or - d.
 On the date a final reading of water or power meters is made by the applicable utility provider(s). - 4.
 Once a Nonconforming Use, including a residential use has been abandoned, the Nonconforming Use shall not be allowed to be reintroduced within the applicable zoning district.
 This prohibition of the reoccupation or reintroduction of an abandoned Nonconforming Use shall be enforced by the denial of Building Permit or Certificate of Occupancy Applications. - 5.
-A Nonconforming Use, once abandoned, shall not be resumed and any further use shall be in conformity with the provisions of this Zoning Ordinance. - 6.
-Any Nonconforming Use that does not involve a permanent Building or Structure that is moved from the premises shall be considered abandoned if a similar Building or Structure is not reestablished within six (6) months. - Unless the nonconforming use status is reinstated pursuant to subsection 3.07.K Loss of and Reinstatement of Nonconforming Use Status, an abandoned use shall not be instituted on that parcel or other parcel in any district which does not permit the abandoned use. - K. Loss of and Reinstatement of Nonconforming Use Status - 1.
-Loss of Nonconforming Use Status

-If the Zoning Administrator determines that a Nonconforming Use has met the definition of abandonment under subsection 3.07.J.2 above, the use shall not be instituted on that parcel or other parcel in any district that does not permit the discontinued use.

-2. Application for Nonconforming Use Status Reinstatement
+A Nonconforming Use, once abandoned, may continue if reestablished in a similar building within six (6) months. - 6.
+Any Nonconforming Use that does not involve a permanent Building or Structure that is moved from the premises shall be considered abandoned if a similar Building or Structure is not reestablished within six (6) months. - 7.
+Unless the nonconforming use status is reinstated pursuant to subsection 3.07.J Loss of and Reinstatement of Nonconforming Use Status, an abandoned use shall not be instituted on that parcel or other parcel in any district which does not permit the abandoned use. - J. Loss of and Reinstatement of Nonconforming Use Status - 1.
+Loss of Nonconforming Use Status - If the Zoning Administrator determines that a Nonconforming Use has met the definition of abandonment under subsection 3.07.1.3 above, the use shall not be instituted on that parcel or other parcel in any district that does not permit the discontinued use. - 2.
+Application for Nonconforming Use Status Reinstatement - a.

-- a.
 The owner or operator of the abandoned Nonconforming Use may submit a written application to the Board of Adjustment to have the nonconforming rights reinstated. - b.
 Written application for reinstatement of nonconforming rights must be made within thirty (30) calendar days after the denial of Building Permit or Certificate of Occupancy Application for the Nonconforming Use. - 3.
 Board of Adjustment Hearing - a.
 The Board of Adjustment shall hold a hearing on the requested reinstatement of a Nonconforming Use status within thirty (30) calendar days of the request or the next scheduled Board of Adjustment meeting, whichever is sooner. - b.
 The Zoning Administrator will prepare a report with written findings.
-The applicant and the Zoning Administrator are jointly responsible for providing evidence in support of any findings to the Board of Adjustment. - c.
+The applicant and the Zoning Administrator are jointly responsible for providing evidence in support of any findings to the Board of Adjustment.

+- c.
 Evidence in support of reinstatement may include invoices, water, sewer, or electricity usage records, or photographs or receipts demonstrating the owner's investment in maintaining the use.
 The failure of the owner or operator to remove on premise signs may not be used as the sole evidence of a continuing use. - d.
-The Board of Adjustment shall use the above abandonment criteria in deliberating the case. - 4.
-Board of Adjustment Decision
+The Board of Adjustment shall use the above abandonment criteria in deliberating the case.